micans/bash-utils/README.md

 pick foo bar < data.txt

    # pick columns foo bar tim with rows where bar fields compare
-   # lexiographically between a inclusive and c exclusive and tim fields are
+   # lexicographically between a inclusive and c exclusive and tim fields are
    # larger than zero.
    #
 pick foo bar tim @bar~ge~a @bar~le~c @tim/gt/0 < data.txt

-   # as above, also output doodle which is column yam with column bob subracted
+   # as above, also output doodle which is column yam with column bob subtracted
    # and column zut added, filter on doodle fields larger than -2.
    #
 pick foo bar tim doodle doodle::yam:bob,sub:zut,add @bar~ge~a @bar~le~c @tim/gt/0 @doodle/gt/-2 < data.txt
 ```

+  I add whatever functionality seems useful.
+Hence it is currently possible to encrypt your
+  data with rot13 or reverse complement DNA/RNA.
+The documentation is output when given `-H` -
+  `-h` is the option to prevent output of column names.

 ## Unix terminal histograms and bar charts